 To determine if you have diarrhea, you are going to have to take a look at your stool.
 Though it may not seem like the loveliest thing to do, it is important to know what is coming out of your body as a way to determine what is wrong with your insides.

 Diarrhea is usually based on stool frequency and weight.
-The typical weight of daily stool (as you should be having a bowel movement twice a day at least) is 100-200g daily and if your diet is rich in fibre the weight can be around 300g daily (eds.
+The typical weight of daily stool (as you should be having a bowel movement twice a day at least) is 100-200g daily and if your diet is rich in fiber the weight can be around 300g daily (eds.
 Guandalini, S., & Vaziri, H., 2011).

 What Causes Diarrhea

 Diarrhea can be caused by many things, therefore it is important to consult your physician, naturopathic doctor or nutritionist to find out exactly why it is occurring, especially if it is persistent.
-The most common cause of diarrhea is virus infections accounting for approximately 75% of cases, often as a result of consumption of contaminated food or drink (Murray, M.T., & Pizzorno, J., 2012).
+The most common cause of diarrhea is virus infections accounting for approximately 75% of cases, often as a result of the consumption of contaminated food or drink (Murray, M.T., & Pizzorno, J., 2012).

 When it is a viral infection, diarrhea is often accompanied by vomiting and abdominal pain (fever may also develop).
 The onset of illness is brought about quickly, in under 14 hours and often leaves the body after 72 hours (eds.
 Guandalini, S., Vaziri, H., 2011).